Class in Python (with Examples)

 Then, we have created an instance named st of the Student class.
 When this statement is executed by Python interpreter, the __init__() method is automatically called, initializing the name attribute to “Alice” and the age attribute to 20.
 Next, we have invoked the display() method using reference variable st.

 In this tutorial, we have explained class in Python with the real-time example.
 Then, we have explained how to create a class in Python with the help of various examples.
 Hope that you will have understood the basic points of defining a class.
-In the next, we will learn what is an object in Python with the help of realtime examples.
+Stay tuned with the next tutorial where you will learn what is an object in Python with the help of realtime examples.

 Thanks for reading!!!